1974

 1999

-Millennium dress made its debut at London Fashion Week and is widely regarded as the first puffy jacket with a contemporary aesthetic, a style that is popular today.
+Millennium dress makes its debut at London Fashion Week and is widely regarded as the first puffy jacket with a contemporary aesthetic, a style that is popular today.

 An innovative and avant-garde concept involves combining a skirt and trousers into a single piece.
 S/S 99